USB Mic vs XLR Mic which one is right for you

 • Choose an XLR microphone if you're aiming for studio-level sound, more control, and plan to expand your podcast over time.

-Both options have their place — it all depends on how you want to start and grow your podcast.
+Both options have their place.
+It all comes down to how you want to start and grow your podcast.